To be eligible for medical coverage:

 - An employee must be appointed at least half-time (equivalent to 7.5 Weighted Teaching Units for academic year appointments) for more than six months, or;

 - If employed in an R03 Lecturer or Coach Academic Year position, employee must be appointed for at least six (6) weighted teaching units for at least one semester, or two or more consecutive quarter terms.

 - Qualifying appointments may be either permanent or temporary.

-- Domestic Partner (registered through the Secretary of State process)
+- Domestic partner (registered through the Secretary of State process), and

 - Dependent children from birth to the end of the month in which the child reaches 26.
-A dependent child includes a stepchild, a natural child recognized by the father, or a child living with the employee in a parent-child relationship who is economically dependent upon the employee.
+A dependent child includes a stepchild, a natural born child, or a child living with the employee in a parent-child relationship who is economically dependent upon the employee.

-Dependents who become eligible coincident with the eligible employee or upon attainment of dependent status.
+- Dependents become eligible coincident with the Eligible Employee or upon attainment of dependent status.
 Newborn infants are eligible for medical coverage from and after the moment of birth.
-Adopted children are eligible for medical coverage from and after the moment the child is paced in the physical custody of the eligibel employee for adoption.
+Adopted children are eligible for medical coverage from and after the moment the child is placed in the physical custody of the Eligible Employee for adoption.